Equivariant Graph Hierarchy-Based Neural Networks: The Proposed EGHN

 \section{The Proposed EGHN}

-In this section, we first introduce the notations and formulation of our task, and then follow them up by presenting the design of the EMMP layer, which is the basic function in EGHN.
-Upon EMMP, we provide the details of how the proposed E-Pool and E-UpPool work.
-Finally, we describe the instantiation of the entire architecture.
+This section first introduces the notations of our task, and then presents the design of the EMMP layer, which is the basic function in EGHN.
+Upon EMMP, the details of how the proposed E-Pool and E-UnPool work are provided.
+Finally, the instantiation of the entire architecture is described.